Skip to Content

 Rainbow Trout Sashimi Recipe

-While I promote eating wild-sourced food, I do not recommend this recipe with wild-caught trout if you are not sure it is free from parasites.
+While I promote eating wild-sourced food, I do not recommend this recipe with wild-caught trout if you are not sure it is free from parasites

 For this reason, great care should be taken if attempting this recipe.